Digital health: Misinterpretation of data

 Although the data and information provided by personalized health platforms may give reassurance to users, they might simultaneously induce increased anxiety and obsessive behavior.
 As seen with platforms like WebMD, the misinterpretation of data can further contribute to patient hysteria: having increased access to information on oneself is not always positive.
 In an extreme scenario, patients might feel a misplaced sense of security knowing that they have this access, meaning that they won't seek medical advice or help from professionals, even if it may be needed.

 Institutional ageism

 Ageism is defined as the process of systemic discrimination against the elderly.
 As digital health becomes more prevalent in our society, those who lack strong digital skills and the technical know-how needed to navigate these platforms will be put at a disadvantage.
 This doesn't just apply to current seniors.
 New digital technologies become popularized every year rendering older technology obsolete.
 This means that this digital divide will always be present, unless health companies actively work to try to minimize this gap.
 Not to mention, seniors are more prone to chronic health issues, meaning that they are one of the groups that has the greatest need for a digital health platform.
 They represent an untapped user group.

+Challenges in implementing digital health technologies

+Multiple studies have shown challenges in implementing digital health technologies in a variety of settings.
+There is a need to rethink digital health technologies to accommodate diverse user requirements with flexible, adaptable tools.
+A robust implementation strategy and effective training programs are crucial for addressing specific needs and managing information overload.
+The often-overlooked importance of clinician experiences suggests that their insights can help navigate enduring challenges in digital health.